Non-compact Riemann surfaces are equilaterally triangulable: Introduction

 \subsection{Acknowledgements}

 This research arose from an interesting and stimulating e-mail discussion concerning finite-type maps with Adam Epstein and Alex Eremenko; we thank them both for the initial inspiration and subsequent helpful comments and conversations on this work.
 We are grateful to J.\ Martel \cite{mathoverflow} for pointing out the result of Williams on circle packing, Curt McMullen for helpful comments on the case of compact surfaces, and Daniel Meyer for highlighting the connection with conformal tilings.
 We thank Dmitry Chelkak and Scott Sheffield for providing helpful comments and references on random triangulations.
+We are grateful to the referee for their thoughtful comments on the manuscript that improved the presentation.

+This research was partly conducted while the second author was employed at the University of Liverpool, and he gratefully acknowledges support by the University of Liverpool for this research through a number of research visits to Stony Brook University.